Best-of-all-time

 DNF

-A second characteristic of this ranking are technical DNFs*.
+A second characteristic of the OneFormula ranking are technical DNFs.
 By "technical," we mean car- or team-related DNFs.
 If a driver doesn't finish a race for these reasons, that race doesn't count towards his score.

-This is relevant in a ranking of drivers.
-Jochen Rindt -undisputed champion of DNFs- did not finish 53% of his races due to technical issues.
+This is relevant in a driver's ranking.
+Jochen Rindt -undisputed champion of DNFs- did not make it to the finish in 53% of his races for technical issues.
 It boosts his percentages and position in the ranking.
 Rightly so, because this is a ranking of drivers, not constructors.

 Should this race count towards Ricciardo's Best-of-all-time ranking?

-In the 1960s, close to 50% of cars failed to finish due to team or technical reasons.
+In the 1960s, close to 50% of cars failed to finish for technical -car or team related- reasons.
 See the chart below:

-Hence, a driver's score is calculated based on the total number of GPs minus the races in which the driver did not finish for team or technical reasons.
+Hence, a driver's score is calculated based on the total number of GPs minus the races in which a driver did not finish for technical reasons.

 With and without technical DNF's